A ZeNN architecture to avoid the Gaussian trap

 The results we present correspond to the best performance we were able to achieve using models following the previous constraints, by searching (in a non-exhaustive way) through hyperparameter space.
 For instance, in each case, we increased the number of units in the first hidden layer until we found diminishing returns in terms of validation PSNR.
 The specifications concerning these models are given in Appendix~\ref{app:specs}.

-The first conclusion from our experiments (see Fig.~\ref{PSNR_all} and Fig.~\ref{fox}) is that, once again, ZeNNs excel at learning high frequencies; the exception being radZeNNs, which nonetheless clearly outperform MLPs, that, as expected, have a very poor performance in this task.
+The first conclusion from our experiments (see Figure~\ref{PSNR_all} and Figure~\ref{fox}) is that, once again, ZeNNs excel at learning high frequencies; the exception being radZeNNs, which nonetheless clearly outperform MLPs, that, as expected, have a very poor performance in this task.
 Moreover, oZeNNs and randoZeNNs have an excellent performance on par with the FF models.
-In fact, when we exclusively compare the 4 top models (see Fig.~\ref{PSNR_top}), we observe that randoZeNN has a (slightly) better performance than the remaining 3 contenders, and that, somewhat surprisingly, oZeNN has a (slightly) weaker result, even though it has a considerably larger number of parameters.
+In fact, when we exclusively compare the 4 top models (see Figure~\ref{PSNR_top}), we observe that randoZeNN has a (slightly) better performance than the remaining 3 contenders, and that, somewhat surprisingly, oZeNN has a (slightly) weaker result, even though it has a considerably larger number of parameters.